Text processing

 'X spare part X handy unhanded'

-See my book Python re(gex)? for a detailed guide on regular expressions (it is nearly as long as this book!).
-The book covers the third-party
+See my book Understanding Python re(gex)? for a detailed guide on regular expressions.
+You'll also get to learn the third-party

 regex